geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/goals.md

 # Goals

-Here are an initial set of goals for the 1.0 (Alpha) release.
+Here are a proposed set of goals for the 1.0 (Alpha) release.
+Some of these goals are motivated by [Champion Building: How to successfully adopt a developer too](https://www.gitpod.io/blog/champion-building).
+Although this blog post focuses on how to get developers in an organization to adopt a new tool, the recommendation seem very applicable to getting gardeners in a community to adopt GGC.

 ## Develop a fast, reliable, robust app that satisfies the Core Value Propositions